 If you leave it too vague and they get the wrong idea, you’ve wasted your time (and money) when the client isn’t happy.

 Give them as much guidance as you can.
-To begin with, the initial briefing with any job is essential.
+The initial briefing is essential for any job.

 They will use all that going forward.
 It’s often a good idea to go through the script or storyboard line by line and make sure each section makes sense.